qydchen/SafeHavn/README.md

 ![safehavn-book](/app/assets/images/demo/SafeHavnBook.png)

 ### Viewing trips
 Only the user can view their own trips.
-The user can then view details about their trip, the amount they paid, and if they have to, cancel their trips.
+The user can view details about their trip, the amount they paid, and if they have to, cancel their trips.
 If the user has no trips, a link will allow the user to redirect back to the home index page.

 ![safehavn-trip](/app/assets/images/demo/SafeHavnTrip.png)